grindit/playwright_ai/README.md

 This is a sample projest to demonstrate how to use Azure OpenAI to generate automated tests with Playwright.

 ## Prerequisites
-Create environmental variable 'AZURE_OPENAI_KEY' with a token to you model
+Create environmental variable 'AZURE_OPENAI_KEY' with a token to you model.
+Update model value in the config.py file.
+Update azure_endpoint value in the config.py file.

 ## Prepare environment
 ```